 5 Examples of Small Businesses Using Chatbots Today

-While the above are all valid points, the best way to find out if chatbots are really that valuable to small businesses is to look at some case studies.
+While the above are all valid points, the best way to find out if chatbots are really that valuable to small businesses and account management teams is to look at some case studies.
 Here are 5 examples of small businesses successfully using chatbots today:

 1. The Edit